-For some, this book was probably a misguided bible for rebellion, introduction to drug subculture, or gateway to “beat” literature.
+For some, this book was a misguided bible for rebellion, introduction to drug subculture, or gateway to “beat” literature.
 I know I was somewhere in this mix.
 But, the 2 part article turned novel, fueled by drugs and mania, is Thompson’s intentional/unintentional commentary on the failed counterculture of the 60’s.
 How the era of free love transformed into a garish drug-fueled counterculture that was vapid and shallow.
 I don’t want to discount the progress made by the civil rights movement but, as many of us are starting to understand, there are always people left out of movements.
 I can’t help but see a parallel between the 60’s mindset that flower power could solve America’s ills, and the current trend toward political correctness and liberalism.
 Until Donald Trump was elected president, I thought these things could fix America too.
-That if someone worked hard enough, they could overcome.

-Now, I feel like I’m on a bad trip despite Trump’s painfully sobering inauguration.
-As a woman, I’ve felt discriminated against, and victimized, and I’d say every woman, has once, if not repeatedly.
+Now, I feel like I’m on a bad trip with Trump’s painfully sobering inauguration.
+As a woman, I’ve felt discriminated against and victimized, and I’d say every woman has once, if not repeatedly.
 So, a sexist, predator (not sure if there’s another kind?) like Donald Trump in the White House, is truly terrifying.
-And yet even as I type this, I hate the word ‘victimized’, I hate expressing that I’m afraid, because I don’t want to look weak.
-I don’t want admit that my fear for my loved ones in the LGBTQ community, of diverse backgrounds, with disabilities, who practice different religions, who are outspoken, who are nasty women, that my fear for them keeps me up at night.
+And yet even as I type this, I hate the word ‘victimized’, I hate expressing that I’m afraid because I don’t want to look weak.
+I don’t want to admit that my fear for my loved ones in the LGBTQ community, of diverse backgrounds, with disabilities, who practice different religions, who are outspoken, who are nasty women, that my fear for them keeps me up at night.
 Now for the loathing.

-Despite my upbringing, I didn’t truly start to understand inequity in this country until college.
-I remember I had friends who were looked to as the “authority” on black culture in our classes because they looked the part.
-The idea that one person is supposed to know the feelings and beliefs of an entire group of people who look alike seems so absurd – but it happened.
-I’m sure at one point I’ve been guilty of subjecting someone to something like this, but that’s a point for another time.
+Despite my upbringing, I didn’t start to understand inequity in this country until college.
+I remember having friends who served as the “authority” on black culture in classes because they looked the part.
+The idea that one person is supposed to know the feelings and beliefs of an entire group of people seems so absurd – but it happened.
+I’m sure I’ve been guilty of subjecting someone to something like this, but that’s a point for another time.
 The point is that this way of life must be exhausting.
-Having to constantly explain yourself or to be a representative of group of people.
-Whether your black, gay, Muslim, or some other underrepresented group, explaining why you are the way you are to make the majority feel comfortable or enlightened or something.
+Having to constantly explain yourself or to be a representative of a group of people.
+Whether you’re black, gay, Muslim, explaining yourself to make the majority feel comfortable or enlightened or something.

-And then there’s the intricate systems of discrimination ingrained in the foundation of our country.
-It’s why minorities are 30% of our general population, but make up 60% of the prison population.
+And then there are the intricate systems of discrimination ingrained in the foundation of our country.
+It’s why minorities are 30% of the general population, but make up 60% of the prison population.
 Then there’s the violence.
 I can’t remember how many times I cried after the Florida night club shooting.
-This was one of the first times I got into my head that this is the kind of fear and sadness that my friends of the LGBTQ community must face on a regular basis.
+This was one of the first times I got into my head that this is the kind of fear and sadness that my friends in the LGBTQ community face on a regular basis.

 But, giving up isn’t the American way.
 And while I’m not sure what the American Dream is anymore, it needs to be available to everyone.

-I didn’t make New Years’ resolutions, but now I think now I’ll create some New Administration resolutions:
+I didn’t make New Years’ resolutions, so I’ll make New Administration resolutions instead:

-- Stay Woke: Actually watch the news, listen to Slate’s Political Gabfest and Freakonomics every week.
+- Stay Woke: Actually watch the news, listen to Slate’s Political Gabfest and Freakonomics.

 - Trade in crappy crime shows for relevant documentaries.